-Previous posts have detailed my association adventures with, first, my landscaping out front and next, with the terrible tree that loomed over my driveway.
+Previous posts have detailed my association adventures.
+First, my landscaping out front and next, with the terrible tree that loomed over my driveway.
 Curious readers can probably find the posts in the “Home” category of the blog.

 Our newest dance related to a beautiful and large tree out back of my house.
-The tree was old, a survivor of hurricane and development alike.
+The tree is old, a survivor of hurricane and development alike.
 It’s branches spread across a good 15 feet, roughly half across my home and my neighbor’s.
-In its branches, multiple birds nests could be found and on any given day, no less than a half-dozen squirrels will ramble across the many limbs.
+Multiple birds nests can be seen and no less than a half-dozen squirrels ramble across the many limbs.